-However, the health care sector is currently grappling with the shortage of professional counselors, leading to the demand for counseling programs to train and prepare a skilled workforce to meet the high demand.
+However, the healthcare sector is currently grappling with a shortage of professional counselors, leading to the demand for counseling programs to train and prepare a skilled workforce to meet the high demand.
 Unfortunately, the increased demand has led to a rise in substandard programs that don’t meet the standards for counseling education.
 CACREP reviewed and evaluated education programs majoring in counseling.
 Please keep reading to get more insights into CACREP and its importance.

 What Is a CACREP-Accredited Program?

-Notwithstanding that it is vital to ensure that your degree is accredited, there is no harm if your degree program is not CACREP accredited.
+Notwithstanding that it is vital to ensure that your degree is accredited, there is no harm if your degree program is not CACRP-accredited.
 Interestingly, you will never lose your practice license because of your graduate program’s accreditation status.
 However, there are chances that you will unlikely get employment opportunities in some states.
-Employers are always looking for CACREP-accredited program graduates, as they are perceived to have gained top-quality training in the counseling discipline.
+Employers are always looking for CACREP-accredited program graduates because they are perceived to have gained top-quality training in the counseling discipline.

 What Sort of Benefits do You Receive for Graduating from A CACREP-Accredited Program?